honeynet/honeynet.org/content/blog/2023/08/28/gsoc-2023-project-summary-ochi/index.md

 ---

-Our [GSoC](https://summerofcode.withgoogle.com/) student [Kumiszhan Dybyspayeva](https://github.com/dkumiszhan) was working for three months under the supervision of Lucas Rist on [Ochi Project](https://github.com/honeynet/ochi/), specifically on introducing new features such as event filtering using DSL, persisting queries and sharing an event.
+Our [GSoC](https://summerofcode.withgoogle.com/) student [Kumiszhan Dybyspayeva](https://github.com/dkumiszhan) was working for three months under the supervision of Lukas Rist on [Ochi](https://github.com/honeynet/ochi/), specifically on introducing new features such as event filtering using a DSL, persisting filters and sharing an event.

 Read on for an overview of their achievements and how they successfully contributed towards Ochi and some considerations for the future.